 Air compliance investigations are performed to inspect local businesses and industrial facilities to ensure compliance.
-Common examples of facilities inspected include: gas stations, used car lots, large industrial plants, and other facilities that operate using specific electrical utilities, chemical solvents and other hazardous chemicals that may be emitted into the air.
-The city investigates citizen concerns and reviews federal/state permitting issued by the Texas Commission on Environmental Quality (TCEQ).
+Common examples of facilities inspected include: gas stations, used car lots, large industrial plants and other facilities that operate using specific electrical utilities, chemical solvents and other hazardous chemicals that may be emitted into the air.
+The city investigates resident concerns and reviews federal/state permitting issued by the Texas Commission on Environmental Quality (TCEQ).

 Complaints/concerns from residents

 Response to resident concerns are a priority.
 Complaints or concerns for outdoor air pollution received from residents are investigated.
 Commonly reported examples are: odor, alleged health impacts, dark-colored smoke and excessive airborne dust.

 Air permit reviews

 All TCEQ-permitting facilities in the City of Fort Worth are reviewed by the City of Fort Worth and TCEQ.

 To report air or stormwater pollution by phone,